6 Crucial Exercises For Mastering Brush Control

 I used a round #10 red sable for most of this exercise, while using a round #4 red sable for smaller fill-in strokes.

 The Wrist Flick is a playful stroke that can be easily overdone.
 And it is sometimes overdone because the artist just couldn’t get that last branch or blade of grass to lay the way they wanted.
 So they try again.
 As an alternative to screwing up an otherwise decent painting I suggest practicing and exploring this technique so you know how to do it when you need it.
-Screwing up while practicing is O.K.
-Just try some more until you’re comfortable with it.
+Screwing up while practicing is fine.
+Just keep practicing until you’re comfortable with it.

 Start by preparing a few colors to work with on your palette.
 Mix up some medium value washes in several colors.